smhyatt/deforest-watch-with-BFAST-in-CUDA/src/README.md

-# This is a Guide to Run and Validate BFAST
+# This is a Guide to Run and Validate our Implementation of BFAST

 ## Initial Set-Up Step